yet-another-graphics-engine/YaGE/README.md

 ## Intro

 YaGE is a cross-platform graphics library based on Cairo / GTK+.
+It works under windows, linux and macos.
+Based on this graphics library, one can write graphic programs using turbo-c like interfaces.

+for example, to draw a circle at point (100,200) with radius 50:
+#include <graphics.h>
+int main() {
+  initgraph();
+  circle(100,200,50);
+  closegraph();
+}

 ## Status